m-baralt/Analysis_GSE96058/README.md

 ./download_survivalRF.sh
 ```

-Then render the `slides.qmd` file.
+Then render the `slides.qmd` file from Rstudio.

 ## Requirements
 - R (≥ 4.0)